 Walkin Studios is a Bangalore-based artist-run non-profit that brings together artists, technologists, researchers, designers, and makers working across new media, sound, technology, performance, and installation art.
 Through residencies, exhibitions, workshops, and collaborative projects, the space supports experimental practices exploring themes such as ecology, labour, memory, artificial intelligence, media systems, material culture, and sonic environments, while providing artists with shared tools, technical resources, and a community-oriented framework for interdisciplinary experimentation.

-Walkin is run by media artists, spatial sound designers, coders, metal fabricators, DIY hardware hackers, and art managers who share tools, knowledge, and resources.
-Artists working at the space have access to metal and wood workshops, projectors, sound equipment, books, production networks, and technical support.
-The residency programme welcomes both independent artists and those supported by cultural institutions, creating opportunities for experimentation that move across art, technology, sound, sculpture, performance, and research.
-Collaboration is central to the studio's philosophy, and many of the projects developed there emerge through collective processes of testing, building, and learning.
+Walkin began in 2015 as a response to the lack of art galleries and experimental platforms in Bengaluru.
+Founded in artist and curator Vivek Chockalingam's studio with Renuka Rajiv, Avril Stormy Unger, and Amyth Venkataramaiah helping to initiate the space, it grew steadily over the next few years before registering as a non-profit organisation.
+As an artist-run space, Walkin has continued to evolve with changing people, contexts, and ideas.
+Today, it is run by media artists, spatial sound designers, coders, metal fabricators, DIY hardware hackers, and art managers who share tools, knowledge, and resources.
+Artists working at the space have access to metal and wood workshops, projectors, sound equipment, books, production networks, and technical support, while the residency programme welcomes both independent artists and those supported by cultural institutions, creating opportunities for experimentation across art, technology, sound, sculpture, performances, and research.

 Wetspace Noise Drips 4.0, a gathering dedicated to experimental sound and multichannel sonic practices, developed by Cynk Collective, has evolved over several editions through rehearsals, shared learning, and collective exploration.
 The latest iteration brought together artists working with DIY electronics, custom-built synthesizers, computer-based systems, photography, site-responsive sound, and performance.
 Built around a multichannel sound setup, the project treated listening, composing, and performing as communal activities, allowing artists to explore how sound moves through space and how audiences experience it physically.